AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Predictions for 2027-2030.
 Caveat: predicting AI is a sport for fools.
 These are educated guesses based on current trajectories.

 Video slop is the next big surface.
-Sora and Veo are generating video at quality levels that would have been state-of-the-art research demos two years ago.
-The output has a signature: the warm cinematic LUT, the slight physics drift in cloth and water, the character whose hands fold strangely on close inspection, the camera move that is too smooth to be handheld and too jittery to be a Steadicam.
-By 2028, an enormous share of YouTube tutorials, TikTok b-roll, and corporate video content will be generated.
-The slop signatures will be similar to today's image slop: too consistent, too saturated, too signal-clear-from-the-tool.
+Sora and Veo now generate video at quality that would have been a state-of-the-art research demo two years ago.
+The output has a signature: the warm cinematic LUT, the slight physics drift in cloth and water, the character whose hands fold strangely on close inspection, the camera move too smooth to be handheld and too jittery to be a Steadicam.
+By 2028 an enormous share of YouTube tutorials, TikTok b-roll, and corporate video will be generated.
+The signatures will look like today's image slop: too consistent, too saturated, too clearly stamped by the tool.

 Audio slop accelerates.
-Suno and Udio in 2026 produce four-minute songs with vocals that pass casual listening tests.
-By 2028, podcast intros, hold music, in-app sound design, and a meaningful fraction of background music in commercial video will be generated.
-The audio slop signature is harder to articulate than visual slop — it lives in mix-bus compression patterns, reverb tail uniformity, harmonic-content distributions — but trained ears will detect it.
-The first wave of "anti-slop audio" services is already emerging: human composers with a portfolio that does not match the AI centroid charge a premium.
+Suno and Udio in 2026 produce four-minute songs whose vocals pass casual listening tests.
+By 2028, podcast intros, hold music, in-app sound design, and a meaningful fraction of commercial background music will be generated.
+The audio signature is harder to articulate than the visual one.
+It lives in mix-bus compression patterns, reverb-tail uniformity, and harmonic-content distributions, but trained ears will detect it.
+The first wave of anti-slop audio services is already here: human composers whose portfolio does not match the AI centroid charge a premium.

 3D slop.
 Generative 3D is still rough in 2026 but accelerating.
 Game studios are already using it for first-pass asset generation.
 By 2029, indie game environments will be slop-saturated in the same way indie SaaS sites are now, with the same dynamics: generator-default looks fine in isolation, identifiable in cluster.

 Full-app slop.
 The generators in 2026 produce websites; the generators in 2028 will produce full apps.
-We are seeing early signs in Replit Agent and v0's full-app modes.
+Early signs are visible in Replit Agent and v0's full-app modes.
 By 2030, "I have an app idea" will mean "I had an agent generate an app".
-The slop will be in the data models, the UX flows, the empty-states, the onboarding sequences — everything the generator has internalized as the median pattern.
+The slop moves into the data models, the UX flows, the empty states, the onboarding sequences: everything the generator has internalized as the median pattern.

 Agent-built apps.
-The next layer above generator-built apps: agent-built SaaS, where an agent runs the entire business — generates the marketing, handles the support, ships the product updates, processes the payments.
-A small number of these already exist as experiments in 2026.
-By 2028, they will be a meaningful share of the indie SaaS landscape.
-Their slop signature will be the most pronounced of any category, because every layer was machine-generated.
+The next layer above generator-built apps is agent-built SaaS, where an agent runs the entire business: generates the marketing, handles support, ships product updates, processes payments.
+A handful exist as experiments in 2026.
+By 2028 they will be a meaningful share of the indie landscape, and their slop signature will be the most pronounced of any category, because every layer was machine-generated.

 The anti-slop premium market grows.
 As slop saturates, the premium for non-slop work grows.
-By 2028, the boutique studio market that now charges $150k-$500k for a website will be saturated with demand.
-New shops will emerge specifically to do anti-slop work for businesses that can afford it.
-The price gap between "AI-quality" and "human-quality" web work will widen.
+By 2028 the boutique studio market that now charges $150k-$500k for a website will be saturated with demand.
+New shops will form specifically to do anti-slop work for businesses that can afford it, and the price gap between "AI-quality" and "human-quality" web work will widen.

 Regulation arrives.
-The EU AI Act, in its content-provenance provisions, will require more explicit labeling of AI-generated content over 2027-2028.
-The US is likely to follow at a more fragmented level (state-by-state).
-The labeling will be partial — there is no reliable forensic test for AI-generated content in absolute terms — but it will create a legal hook for downranking, demonetizing, and de-prioritizing material that does not disclose.
-Slop sites will face new compliance costs.
+The EU AI Act's content-provenance provisions will require more explicit labeling of AI-generated content over 2027-2028.
+The US likely follows at a more fragmented, state-by-state level.
+The labeling will be partial, because there is no reliable forensic test for AI-generated content in absolute terms, but it creates a legal hook for downranking, demonetizing, and de-prioritizing material that does not disclose.
+Slop sites face new compliance costs.

 Search engines fragment.
-Google's dominance erodes incrementally but doesn't collapse.
-Perplexity, Bing Copilot, and category-specific AI search (Phind for code, You.com for general, Kagi for the privacy-and-quality-conscious) carve out meaningful niches.
-The fragmentation makes it harder for slop content farms to optimize against a single search engine — they have to optimize against multiple synthesis engines, each with different ranking models.
-This is actually good news for original publishers.
+Google's dominance erodes incrementally without collapsing.
+Perplexity, Bing Copilot, and category-specific AI search (Phind for code, You.com for general queries, Kagi for the privacy-and-quality-conscious) carve out meaningful niches.
+The fragmentation makes it harder for content farms to optimize against a single engine; they now have to beat multiple synthesis engines, each with a different ranking model.
+Good news for original publishers.

 Provenance becomes infrastructure.
-Content-provenance standards (C2PA, the cryptographic signing of media at point of capture) move from optional to expected over 2027-2030.
-The web in 2030 has a "verified human" signal in roughly the way the early web had a "verified business" signal (HTTPS).
-Sites with a strong human-provenance signal — verified authors, signed photos, dated commits in the open — are trusted differently from sites without one.
+Content-provenance standards (C2PA, cryptographic signing of media at point of capture) move from optional to expected over 2027-2030.
+The web in 2030 carries a "verified human" signal in roughly the way the early web grew a "verified business" signal in HTTPS.
+Sites with strong human provenance (verified authors, signed photos, dated commits in the open) are trusted differently from sites without it.

 The flip side: AI gets better at hiding the signature.
-The current wave of slop is identifiable because the models are still in their teenage phase.
-By 2028, the best models will produce outputs whose statistical fingerprint is harder to detect.
-The lookalike test will get harder.
-The defense will shift from detection to provenance: instead of "is this AI?", "is there an authenticated human in this loop?".
+Today's slop is identifiable because the models are still in their teenage phase.
+By 2028 the best models will produce outputs whose statistical fingerprint is harder to detect, and the lookalike test gets harder.
+The defense shifts from detection to provenance: not "is this AI?" but "is there an authenticated human in this loop?".

 The taste problem.
 All of the above is a taste problem at root.
-AI does not have taste, in the sense of internal preferences shaped by personal experience.
-It has averages.
-The future of the web depends on whether human taste — the ability to make non-average choices — remains visible.
-The sites that win in 2030 will be the sites that look least like any other site.
+AI has no taste in the sense of internal preferences shaped by personal experience; it has averages.
+The future of the web depends on whether human taste, the ability to make non-average choices, stays visible.
+The sites that win in 2030 are the sites that look least like any other site.
+The constructive version of that argument is in the future of AI-assisted design: constraints, not templates.

 15. FAQ